 Introduction

 This document describes the Service Metadata Publishing protocol (SMP) and its binding to a [REST] interface for Service Metadata Publication within a 4-corner network.
-It defines the data model for the messages exchanged between a Service Metadata Publisher and a client application wishing to discover the endpoint information necessary in order to send a business document to an intended recipient (known in 4-cornered networks as a “Participant”).
+It defines the data model for the messages exchanged between a Service Metadata Publisher and a client application wishing to discover the endpoint information necessary to send a business document to the intended recipient (known in 4-cornered networks as a “Participant”).
 A client application in this context can either be an end-user business application or a gateway in a 4-corner network (sometimes also referred to as an Access Point).

 It also specifies how this endpoint discovery process is implemented using a REST transport interface.
 The SMP protocol itself however is open for binding to other transport protocols such as AS4, however such bindings are not specified in this specification.